Washington and Old Dominion Railroad: W&OD predecessors (1855–1911)

 Meanwhile, in 1906, electric trolleys began to run on the Great Falls and Old Dominion Railroad (GF&OD) northwest to Great Falls from Georgetown in Washington, D.C.
 The line, which John Roll McLean and Stephen Benton Elkins owned at the time, crossed the Potomac River on the old Aqueduct Bridge and passed through Rosslyn.
 The trolleys then traveled northwest on a double-tracked line through Arlington and Fairfax County to reach an amusement park (trolley park) that the railroad company constructed and operated near the falls.
+The GF&OD had been such a success, that they began to look for opportunities to expand and the Bluemont Branch made a desirable target.

 Maps

 Washington and Old Dominion Railway (1911–1936)

 In 1911, McLean and Elkins formed a new corporation, the Washington and Old Dominion Railway.
 In that year, they concluded negotiations with the Southern Railway to lease the Southern's Bluemont Branch and to take over all service on the branch on July 1, 1912.
 The lease excluded the portion of the Southern's route that connected Potomac Yard with the former AL&H terminal in old town Alexandria.